dhmw/y-socket.io/README.md

 - Configuration and customization of the server side.
 - Easy implementation of your authentication.
-- Ability to enable document persistence with LevelDB.
+- Ability to enable document persistence with a PersistenceProvider.
 - Ability to add custom callbacks at different points in a document's life cycle as shown below.
 - Cross-tab communication, i.e. when opening the same document in more than one tab, changes are also transmitted via cross-tab communication (broadcast channel and localstorage as an alternative).
 - Awareness information exchange.